Gina Hecht: Career

 Hecht's big break came in 1979 when she was hired for the role of Jeanie DaVinci on the successful TV series Mork & Mindy.
 Her first film role was in the 1982 Ron Howard movie Night Shift, alongside Henry Winkler and Michael Keaton.

 In addition to a career on TV and in films, she has also worked the stage.
 In 2011, she appeared in Neil Simon's The Prisoner of Second Avenue alongside Jason Alexander.
-In 1988, she was married to writer and actor Brian Herskowitz.
-She has a sister, Esther, and a brother, Harold.
-Hecht has been recurring on General Hospital as Judge Rachel Lasser from 2015 to 2019.
+Hecht had a recurring role on General Hospital as Judge Rachel Lasser from 2015 to 2019.

 Personal life

-Hecht married Brian Herskowitz in 1988.
+In 1988, she married writer and actor Brian Herskowitz.
+She has a sister, Esther, and a brother, Harold.